modmaker/BeBoPr/README.md

 3D printer controller software for BeagleBone with BeBoPr Cape [wiki](BeBoPr/wiki/Home-of-the-BeBoPr)

-Currently this is a very preliminary version, that allows some interactive experiments with the stepper driver.
-For this one needs the binary 'stepper.bin' that's not in this repository and only comes with the BeBoPr Cape.
+This is still a preliminary version, large parts still being in flux.
+But it allows for interactive experiments with the stepper driver and temperature control.
+For this one needs the binary 'stepper.bin' that's not in this repository, but comes with the BeBoPr Cape.

 Compilation:
 ------------